Post #2: Time to test the machine

 Planning for commissioning during and after detailed engineering stages

-• Prioritize the simple systems that can allow or make easy to other more complex systems to be completed first.
+• Prioritize the simple systems that can allow or make it easier for other more complex systems to be completed first.
 For example: service electric power and plant and generating unit compressed air.
-The most complex one, the service electric power, can be tackled down by areas, aligned with the schedule of commissioning of other systems, but definitively requires a high level of attention and prioritization.

-• If your plant has a spillway with gates, or another mechanized reservoir spill control system, in your plan I suggest prioritizing the completion of its commissioning over the generating units itself in terms of resource assignment.
-This way, you will guarantee full control of the reservoir through the final stages of the project and ease the job of the generation unit’s commissioning team in terms of pond level control for several necessary tests.
+• If your plant has a spillway with gates, or another mechanized reservoir spill control system, prioritize the completion of its commissioning over the generating units.
+This way, you will guarantee full control of the reservoir through the final stages of the project.

 • Prioritize quality control during installation.
-Don’t be afraid to invest money, time and people on quality control during installation of equipment, it will save you tons of hours, money and people on re-work during commissioning.
-Notice that I’m using the term “invest”, not “spent”, because quality control is an investment that pays off later.
+Don’t be afraid to invest money, time and people on quality control during installation of equipment — it will save you tons of hours, money and people on re-work during commissioning.

 • The risk management plan needs to be updated.
-At this stage, it could be beneficial to start to involve the vendors of the equipment itself and other stakeholders of the supply chain, and update the risk assessment of the supply chain, the availability of parts for commissioning, the availability of people, and establish realistic timelines.
-This could lead on a re-prioritization of activities, so a strong change management process needs to be already in place.
+At this stage, it could be beneficial to start to involve the vendors of the equipment and other stakeholders of the supply chain.

-And here we will make a pit’s stop, to talk about change management.
-The only thing that is constant on a project is change, is the responsibility of the project team to manage that change, and to establish a strong change management process.
+The only thing that is constant on a project is change.
+It is the responsibility of the project team to manage that change, and to establish a strong change management process.
 In the first post of this series I talked about conceptualization, and that is during that stage where changes are way easier to do.
-When you are on commissioning, changes are very difficult, so it is very important for the project team to be very careful in terms of what changes (at the micro and macro levels) are introduced to the project, because it will impact greatly the final deliverables.
+When you are on commissioning, changes are very difficult, so it is very important for the project team to be very careful in terms of what changes are introduced to the project.

-Tests require coordination between parties, and vendors and contractors had a lot to say on it.
+Tests require coordination between parties, and vendors and contractors have a lot to say on it.
 It is important for the project team to get their inputs directly and constantly, and to facilitate the coordination between them and operations if it is the case.
-Prioritization is very important, try to follow the plan already in place with the order of activities to avoid or reduce possible conflicts.

 Communication, communication, and more communication is the key to coordinate between all different groups and stakeholders in a project of this magnitude.

-Another aspect in multi-unit plant’s projects is that a unit can be operational while other are being still under commissioning or even under construction.
-Clear delimitation of areas of authority (what is managed by the customer’s operations team, what is manage by the contractor) must be already in place way before the tests start.
-A clear protocol and a clear communication and coordination plan should be in place and agreed by all parties before reaching this stage.
-On turnkey projects, where the contractor has full authority until the very end of the commissioning phase, this is not an issue.
+Another aspect in multi-unit plant projects is that a unit can be operational while others are still under commissioning or even under construction.
+Clear delimitation of areas of authority (what is managed by the customer’s operations team, what is managed by the contractor) must be already in place way before the tests start.

 One of the things that will happen, and that you should expect to happen, during commissioning, is failures on systems and equipment.
 In fact, it is the best time during the entire project for failures to happen.
-Normally, during commissioning stages, you have the experts on site, and the vendor support very close and aligned with the objectives of the tests, to support and make the commissioning activities to go as smooth as possible.
-Well, part of the planning efforts are aimed to establish the presence of the best resources around the commissioning activities, including of course the experts that will perform the tests, sometimes the designers of some of the systems should be available to be consulted right away, and remote support should be fully available.
+Normally, during commissioning stages, you have the experts on site, and the vendor support very close and aligned with the objectives of the tests.

 Expect and embrace failures during commissioning, learn from them, document them, add them to your risk management plan.

 Quality Control records should be kept for future references and be part of the final delivery package for the customers’ operations team.
-Not only that, but it is also highly recommended to the customer to consider investing on a dedicated documentation and lessons learned engineering team.
-The job of that team is to organize and store for future reference all the information that is originated during the tests, on a document database.
-In my experience, especially back in Venezuela, the company invested on that, and it helped enormously in the diagnose of failures and issues years after commissioning and into commercial operations.
-It is not uncommon that failures that happened during commissioning, and are resolved, repeat themselves again years into operations, due to normal wear and tear of the equipment, or lost of accuracy of instruments after many years operational, or simply normal aging of the equipment.
-Having the information about how the commissioning team dealt with a similar failure saved a lot of time in diagnosis, repair and drives decisions on improvements and upgrades.
+It is also highly recommended to the customer to consider investing on a dedicated documentation and lessons learned engineering team.
+The job of that team is to organize and store for future reference all the information that is originated during the tests, in a document database.
+In my experience, especially back in Venezuela, the company invested on that, and it helped enormously in the diagnosis of failures and issues years after commissioning and into commercial operations.

 4. Final thoughts on Commissioning